blinkylights23/timee/README.md

 ## Countdown

 Give a duration, a `Countdown` will emit a `tick` event once per second, and a `completed` event after the duration has elapsed.
 A `Countdown` can toggle a paused/unpaused state by calling the `pause()` method.
 The emitter will continue to emit events even after the duration has expired.
-I can be stopped with the `stop()` method.
+It can be stopped with the `stop()` method.

 Each tick provides an object that contains: